MooersLab/pymolsnips/README.md

 Outside of Anaconda, *JupyterLab* is installed with a package manager like any other Python module.
 With pip, the install command is simply  `pip install --user jupyter` to install in Jupyter in a local library rather than the system library.
-The command for users of macports is `port install py38-jupyterlab`.
+The command for users of MacPorts is `port install py38-jupyterlab`.
 Change the version number from Python3.8 to whatever is your current version of Python.

-The command for users of homebrew is `brew install jupyter`.
+The command for users of Homebrew is `brew install jupyter`.

 The command for he user of fink is `fink install jupyter`.
 The command for the users of cygwin on Windows is `To be determined`.